[

 More Deceptive Campaigning Accusations Being Claimed In Magic Valley

 If nothing else this year’s political campaign in the Magic Valley has become more interesting than in the past with charges of deceptive practices being leveled against certain groups.
 First, sample ballots were sent out recently to area voters promoting certain individuals for Precinct Committeemen.
-But the sample ballots that were sent with the material had been altered to not contain the name of the opponent.
+But the sample ballots that were sent with the material had been altered to not contain the nam

 Vote Today!